MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/liquid/conditionals/non-empty.md

 description: Use an `if` statement to check if a variable has a non-null value
 ---

-{% raw %}

-How to handle `if` statements to check that a value is defined and has a non-null value.
+## Related

-The [Truthy Falsy]({% link cheatsheets/jekyll/liquid/truthy-falsy.md %}) page for a list of what is truth and falsy.
+See [Truthy Falsy][] page for a list of what is truth and falsy.
 The _Truthy_ section will probably surprise you.
 As Jekyll doesn't behave like other languages like Python or JavaScript.

+[Truthy Falsy]: {{ site.baseurl }}{% link cheatsheets/jekyll/liquid/truthy-falsy.md %}

+{% raw %}

 ## Check variable is defined and not null